catarinaploureiro/interval-valued-data-analysis/README.md

  - `setup.R` contains the implementation of several functions that compose the method.
  - `example.R` contains a simple example.
- - `qualar_log.R` contains the application of the method on an air quality dataset obtained from a monitoring station in Entrecampos, Lisbon (https://qualar.apambiente.pt/).
+ - `qualar_log.R` contains the application of the method on an air quality dataset.

+## Data

+Files containing the air quality dataset obtained from a monitoring station in Entrecampos, Lisbon.
+Each file corresponds to 9 pollutants' concentration measures during the years 2019, 2020, and 2021.
+These files were retrieved from the Portuguese Environment Agency database available at https://qualar.apambiente.pt/.